ValeriiaTeplinska/ValeriiaTeplinska/README.md

 And other examples of my work

 🌱 Always Learning
-I’m constantly learning and experimenting with new tools, techniques, and technologies.
-And I'm currently learning python
+I’m constantly learning and experimenting with new tools, techniques, and technologies